-Market Trios - Birds born after September 1, 2020 can show at the 2021 fair as a young bird.
+Market Trios - Birds born after September 1, 2021, can show at the 2022 show as a young bird.
 Market trios shall consist of three cockerels or three pullets.
 Market trio birds cannot be used in the breeding classes.
-Market trios will be judged on conformation, fleshing, finish, feathering, uniformity and cleanliness.
+Market trios will be judged on conformation, fleshing, finish, feathering, uniformity, and cleanliness.
 They will be weighed upon check-in and placed in the correct class.

-All Other Poultry - Birds born after September 1, 2020 can show at the 2021 fair as a young bird.
+All Other Poultry - Birds born after September 1, 2021, can show at the 2022 show as a young bird.